On tensor products of CSS Codes: Length of reduced tensor powers

 The present paper is the fruit of several meetings organized by the TOCQ team and funded by the CNRS (for the PEPS ICQ 2013 grant TOCQ), the Labex Archimède and the INRIA.
 The authors are hence willing to thank the other members of the team for all the dicussions and all their comments on the paper: Anthony Leverrier, Jean-Pierre Tillich and Gilles Zémor and especially Nicolas Delfosse for his relevant observations.
-Finally, the authors express their gratitude to Matthew Hastings for for his feedback on a first version of the present article and for interesting discussions.
+The authors also express their gratitude to Matthew Hastings for his feedback on a first version of the present article and for interesting discussions.
+Finally, they thank the anonymous referre for all its comments.